Energy poverty and gender

 Energy poverty is defined as lacking access to the affordable sustainable energy service.
 Geographically, it is unevenly distributed in developing and developed countries.
 In 2019, there were an estimated 770 million people who have no access to electricity, with approximately 95% distributed in Asia and sub-Saharan Africa.

 In developing countries, poor women and girls living in the rural areas are significantly affected by energy poverty, because they are usually responsible for providing the primary energy for households.
 In developed countries, old women living alone are mostly affected by energy poverty due to the low income and high cost of energy service.

 Even though energy access is an important climate change adaptation tool especially for maintaining health (i.e. access to air conditioning, information etc.), a systematic review published in 2019 found that research does not account for these effects onto vulnerable populations like women.

+Energy poverty has a disproportionate impact on women.
+Without access to other energy sources, 13% of the global population is compelled to collect wood for fuel.
+Out of the population, women and girls contribute to more than 85% of the work involved in gathering wood for fuel.

 In developing countries

 Domestic responsibilities

 In developing countries, energy poverty has significant gender characteristics.
 Approximately 70% of the 1.3 billion population in the developing countries living in poverty are women.
 Women living in rural areas are usually responsible for housework, including gathering fuels and water, cooking, farming etc. Studies in India indicates that rural women provide approximately 92% of total household energy supply, and 85% of their energy for cooking is provided by the biomass from forests or fields.